nimrodSerokTAU/evo-sim/README.md

 Center for Bioinformatics at Tel Aviv University.
 The list-based, tree-based, and super sequence algorithms were developed by A.M. and are described in his PhD thesis.

-The code in this repository was mostly written  by Nimrod Serok and Elya Wygoda.
+The code in this repository was mostly written by Nimrod Serok, Naiel Jabareen and Elya Wygoda.